Craft high-quality publications

 Publisher offers a wide range of features that allow users to create a detailed or straightforward document.
 Each project starts with a blank canvas where you can upload images, add shapes and designs, or experiment with their pre-built templates to find something that fits the design you need.

 Publisher truly shines with its catalog of templates at your disposal.
 Even the most novice user can craft something professional by editing over the top of one of these templates.
-Publisher also provides the tools and color pallets to customize these templates to fit your brand, giving you a shortcut to professional-looking documents that will wow at your next meeting.
+It also provides the tools and color pallets to customize these templates to fit your brand, giving you a shortcut to professional-looking documents that will wow at your next meeting.

 Jumping right in